 Supply chain management (SCM) is the active management of supply chain activities to maximize customer value and achieve sustainable competitive advantage.
 It is the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory and of finished goods from point of origin to point of consumption.

-On a side note of what I have witnessed in my professional career: Within the value chain at least in terms of supply chain activities to maximize customer value and achieve sustainable competitive advantage, the supply chain responsible often must account for both the supply chain as well as the demand chain all the while corresponding competencies were not extensively allocated.
+Within the value chain at least in terms of supply chain activities (to maximize customer value and achieve sustainable competitive advantage), the supply chain responsible often must account for both the supply chain as well as the demand chain all the while corresponding competencies were not extensively allocated.

 As an element of supply chain management, inventory management includes aspects such as controlling and overseeing ordering inventory, storage of inventory and controlling the amount of product for sale.
 The goal is to have the right inventory at the right quantity at the right quality in the right place at the right time at the right cost.

 - Stock the right amount of inventory.

 - Pay the right amount for your inventory (Economic Order Quantity).

 - Ensure you have the right amount of inventory in the right place.

 While inventory management is primarly about specifying the size and placement of stocked goods, materials management is simply the process by which an organization is supplied with the goods and services that it needs to achieve its objectives of purchasing, storage and movement of materials mostly for production.

 ABC / XYZ Analysis

 In materials management, the ABC analysis (or Selective Inventory Control) is an inventory categorization technique.
 ABC analysis divides an inventory into three categories: